Current fluctuations in open quantum systems: Bridging the gap between quantum continuous measurements and full counting statistics: Connections with topical fields of research

 \rev{So far we have considered only the first two cumulants of the currents: namely, their averages and second-order correlation functions.
 Recent years have seen growing interest in higher-order cumulants of output currents in continuously measured quantum systems.
 Going beyond second-order correlations gives access to more detailed information on the system, allowing for more stringent comparisons between experimental data and theoretical models~\cite{Sifft2021} or the detection of quantum measurement invasiveness~\cite{Bednorz2012}, for example.
 Exact formulas for arbitrary current correlation functions were derived using stochastic calculus methods in Refs.~\cite{Hagele_2018,Tilloy2018} for diffusive measurements, and then generalised to quantum-jump measurements in Ref.~\cite{Guilmin2023}.
 Analogous results for multi-time correlation functions have been derived using a quasi-probability approach in Ref.~\cite{Bednorz2012}, and directly from the quantum master equation in Ref.~\cite{Blasi2024}.
 Here, we simply describe the results using the formalism of this tutorial, and refer the interested reader to the original references for further details.}

 \rev{To find a general expression for current correlation functions, consider the generating functional

-Here, $I_k(t)$ is the elementary current corresponding to jump channel $k$, as in Eq.~\eqref{elementary_current}, and $\bm{\chi}(t) = [\chi_1(t),\cdots,\chi_\nops(t)]$ is a vector of arbitrary source functions which, as we will see, coincide with the counting fields in FCS (Sec.~\ref{sec:FCS}).
+Here, $I_k(t)$ is the elementary current corresponding to jump channel $k$, as in Eq.~\eqref{elementary_current}, and $\bm{\chi}(t) = [\chi_1(t),\cdots,\chi_\nops(t)]$ is a vector of arbitrary source functions which, as we will see, coincide with the counting fields in FCS up to a factor $i$ (Sec.~\ref{sec:FCS}).
 An arbitrary $M$-point correlation function can then be generated by functional differentiation of $\mathcal{Z}[\bm{\chi}(t)]$, as~\footnote{\rev{Recall that the functional derivative of a functional $\Phi[u(t)]$ with respect to the function $u(t)$ is }}

 We assume without loss of generality that the time arguments are ordered so that $0\leq t_1 \leq t_2 \leq \cdots \leq t_M \leq t.$ As shown in Ref.~\cite{Guilmin2023}, the generating functional can be expressed as